NeVeSpl/NetArchTest.eNhancedEdition/README.md

 ## Writing rules

-The fluent API should direct you in building up a rule based on a combination of predicates, conditions and conjunctions.
+The fluent API should direct you in building up a rule, based on a combination of predicates, conditions and conjunctions.

-The starting point for any rule is the static `Types` class, where you load a set of types from a path, assembly or namespace.
+The starting point for any rule is the static `Types` class, where you load a set of types from a path, assembly.

 ```csharp
 var types = Types.InAssembly(typeof(MyClass).Assembly);